artemvalmus/hackernews/README.md

 ## Libraries

-`Newtonsoft.Json` - JSON framework for .NET
+`Newtonsoft.Json` - JSON framework for .NET which provides an ability to serialize and deserialize JSON

-`Mono.Options` - option parsing library for C#
+`Mono.Options` - option parsing library for C# which helps to parse input parameters